Wall Street nears records ahead of inflation report - ExBulletin

 Wall Street nears records ahead of inflation report

-Conditions are calm on the markets, with yields also fluctuating relatively little on the bond market.
+Conditions were calm in the markets and yields were also stable in the bond market.
 The next big event for the market could be Tuesday's update on US inflation, which economists expect to return below the 3% level.

-Large companies in the S&P 500 have mostly reported better-than-expected results for the final three months of 2023.
-More than two-thirds of companies in the index have already reported results, but several big names are still due next week .
+Big companies in the S&P 500 have mostly reported better-than-expected results for the final three months of 2023.
+More than two-thirds of companies in the index have already reported results, but several big names are still due this week next. .
 They include Coca-Cola on Tuesday, Kraft Heinz on Wednesday and Southern Co. on Thursday.

 The smaller companies in the market, meanwhile, are still in the early days of the earnings release season.
 But they beat analysts' expectations even more than their larger rivals, according to Bank of America strategists.